Monk scores 32 as Hornets hold on to beat Heat 110-105

 BALL RETURNING?

 Hornets general manager Mitch Kupchak said Friday he’s not ruling out rookie point guard LaMelo Ball returning this season.
 Ball is expected to be re-evaluated in four or five weeks after fracturing his right wrist on March 20.
-If Ball is re-evaluated in five weeks on April 27, the Hornets would have about three weeks remaining before the end of the regular season on May 16, although Kupchak added that “what we’re not going to do is put his health in jeopardy.”

 UP NEXT